phalcon-orphanage/docs/en/api/Phalcon_Cache.md

 ```
 Persists data in the cache, uniquely referenced by a key with an optional expiration TTL time.

-@param string                 $key   The key of the item to store.
-@param mixed                  $value The value of the item to store.
-Must be serializable.
-@param null|int|\DateInterval $ttl   Optional.
-The TTL value of this item.
-If no value is sent and
                                      the driver supports TTL then the library may set a default value
                                      for it or let the driver take care of that.

 @return bool True on success and false on failure.

-@throws Phalcon\Cache\Exception\InvalidArgumentException
-  MUST be thrown if the $key string is not a legal value.
+@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if the $key string is not a legal value.

 ```php